Okinawa Churaumi Aquarium: Okinawa Ocean Expo Aquarium

 Expo '75 was held in Okinawa, Japan, at the Ocean Expo Park, where an aquarium centered on marine life was displayed.
 In 1976, the Okinawa Ocean Expo Aquarium was established as a national park on the site of the venue.
 The former aquarium was designed by Fumihiko Maki.

 The Okinawa Ocean Expo Aquarium and the Okichan Theater started operations with the facilities used at the Expo.
 At that time, the largest main tank in the aquarium had a water volume of 1100000 l, which was the largest in the world.

 The Okinawa Ocean Expo Aquarium is one of the first public aquariums in the world that breeds large sharks and rays such as whale sharks and manta rays.

 The captivity of manta ray dates back to at least 1978.
 The first individual was captured by fishermen, entangled in a net, and threaded through a rope into a spiracle, which severely damaged it.
 Despite its injuries, the aquarium managed to transport it alive to a tank, where it recognized the tank walls, swam to avoid them, and ultimately survived for 4 days.
-The second manta ray was brought in in 1985, but died on the same day.
+The second manta ray was brought in during 1985, but died on the same day.
 The third manta ray brought in was the first to be successfully kept for a long period of time, and the third manta ray went until from 1988 to 2000.
 The longest kept manta ray was a record that the male reef manta ray, which lived in captivity in 1992, lived for about 23 years.

 The first attempt of keeping whale sharks in an aquarium was in 1980.
 Most were obtained from incidental catches in coastal nets set by fishers (none after 2009), but two were strandings.
 Several of these were already weak from capture or stranding and some were released, but initial survival rates were low.
 After the initial difficulties in maintaining the species had been resolved, some have survived long-term in captivity.
 The record for a whale shark in captivity is an individual that, as of 2024, has lived for more than 29 years in the Okinawa Churaumi Aquarium from Okinawa Ocean Expo Aquarium.

 At a symposium held in Baltimore in 1985, the Okinawa Ocean Expo Aquarium was rated to have the most advanced breeding technology in the world for long-term rearing.
 In 1988, the aquarium won the first Koga Award from JAZA in Japan for breeding two generations of whitetip reef sharks.

 From the collapse of the bubble economy, as the park lost incoming tourists, it was believed that a new aquarium would help revive the area and celebrate Okinawa's marine tradition.
 In addition, since the facility was built for a short-term expo, it deteriorated significantly, and a plan to build a new aquarium was proposed.